ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
 - `--key-name`: Name of SSH key.
 - `--sys-type`: Name of System Type ("s922", "e880", "any").
+- `--storage-type`: Storage type for server deployment when deploying a stock image
 - `--replicants`: Number of replicants (default 1).
 You must set the value to "2" to create two instances.
 - `--replicant-scheme`: Naming scheme to use for duplicate VMs ("suffix", "prefix").
-- `--replicant-affinity-policy value`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
+- `--replicant-affinity-policy`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
 - `--json`: Format output in JSON.

 ---